 GPSTk library API

 documentation in HTML is built and posted to the website with each stable release of the GPSTk.
 However, in the development versions of the GPSTk, the API may change without notice.
 If you use the development version of the GPSTk you will want to use Doxygen.

 Application and Test Program Requirements

 Each test program, script or application included with the GPSTk may require other utilities to be available and on the executable PATH.
 For

 example, to run the test suite under UNIX or Linux, you need a shell that is sh compatible (e.g., bash

 Because these dependencies vary by application, we will not list those dependencies here.

-This table contains the build status of the source (in subversion) on a number of platforms.
-The developers at Applied Research Laboratories attempt to regularly compile the source code on different platforms using jam and make.
+This table contains the build status of the source (in Git) on a number of platforms.
+The developers at Applied Research Laboratories attempt to regularly compile the source code on different platforms using CMake.
 The goal is to update this table every week with status reports for each platform tested.
 Hopefully this will aid the development team in finding bugs quickly and addressing them in a timely manner.

 - NT - Not Tested

 - NS - Not Supported on this platform